geaz/simplyRetro-Z5/README.md

 ### Boot Partition

-#### wpa_supplicant.conf
-Configure your WLAN connection here to be able to connect via FTP.

 #### config.txt
 Please be aware, that the default config.txt will rotate the screen.
 This is necessary, if you are you using the same screen as me.